 • Location and contact details of the nearest medical facilities.

-• Contact details for education support facilities and respite centres.
+• Contact details for education support school or centre and/or respite centre.

-Transport Assistance is usually by contract school bus and where this is not possible or impractical SBS may offer a Conveyance Allowance.
+Where the use of contract school bus is not possible or impractical, School Bus Services may offer a Conveyance Allowance.

-There are a range of education support facilities that provide a variety of programs for students with special needs.
+There are a range of education support schools or centres that provide a variety of programs for students with special needs.

 • Education support schools and associated satellite classes